AxonIQ/reference-guide/axon-framework/events/event-processors.md

 Initiating a replay through the `TrackingEventProcessor` opens up an API to tap into the process of replaying.
 It is for example possible to define a `@ResetHandler`, so you can do some preparation prior to resetting.

-Let's take a look how we can accomplish a replay of a tracking event processor.
+Let's take a look at how we can accomplish a replay of a tracking event processor.
 First, we will see one simple projecting class:

 ```java